kevindewalt/oldkevindewalt.github.io/_posts/2015-04-23-customerio.markdown

 If I hadn’t done that, I wouldn’t know what our customers cared about… You need that understanding to both market to and retain customers.

-###You need to go through the Concierge Onboarding process.
+###The most effective way to learn about onboarding customers is through Concierge Onboarding

 We started doing Concierge Onboarding to learn how to onboard new people and get them to actually use the product…

 We’d have conversations with customers.
 We ask them why they are here.
 We try to figure out how we can help.
+And we discovered that Concierge Onboarding [doubled our paid conversion rate](http://customer.io/blog/Concierge-onboarding-doubled-conversions.html).

-Sometimes, it’s by admitting we’re not a good fit.
+Sometimes the best strategy is admitting we're not a good fit.

 We almost don’t talk in the beginning.
 We listen.
 What we do NOT do is say, "Here’s who we are.
 Buy our product.”

-It worked.
+It works - you really, really understand what new customers want when you hear it from their mouths.

+###Concierge Onboarding results in more sales - so we're going to keep doing it

-Plus, when we looked at our numbers for the whole year? **Our sales for the months we were doing concierge were higher.**
+When we looked at our numbers for the whole year? **Our sales for the months we were doing concierge were higher.**

-When Colin stopped, they dropped.
+When Colin [our CEO and founder] stopped doing Concierge Onboarding sales dropped.

 The interaction in the beginning makes a difference.